• Skip to primary navigation

 To make Upma:

-• Next add onions and cashews, saute until onions turn translucent, about 3~4 minutes.
+• Next add onions and cook until onions turn translucent, about 3~4 minutes.
+Add the mixed vegetables and cook covered until they turn tender, about 6~8 minutes.

-1 Medium Onion, thinly sliced, 2 tablespoons Cashews, chopped
+1 Medium Onion, thinly sliced

 • Add 3 cups of water and bring to a boil.
 Add salt and mix well.